Nexmo/station/_documentation/client-sdk/in-app-voice/building-blocks/register-to-incoming-events.md

 ## Try it out

-When you run the code you register to receive an incoming call's Events.
+When you run the code you register to receive an incoming Call's Events.